UPDATE (4/6/2019): Tortuga has updated their backpacks again. Check out their Tortuga Outbreaker and their newly updated

 I really like how the bag is streamlined and just contains the things you’ll need for urban traveling.
 There are no extra straps or anything else to get caught while you’re on the move.

 It may not seem like a big deal now, but having two sturdy handles comes in super handy.
 As you can see from the photos, the bag can be carried from the top or from the side.
 This is important when carrying your bag through narrow plane, train, and bus aisles.
 This is something I wish my previous backpacks would have had.

-Carrying a laptop is always a bit daunting, so it’s nice to see that his bag includes a place to stash you laptop.
+Carrying a laptop is always a bit daunting, so it’s nice to see that this bag includes a place to stash your laptop.
 This bag can carry up to a 17″ laptop (you can see my 13″ Macbook Air in the photo above).

 External Pocket and Water Bottle Pocket

 There is one external pocket, two water bottle pockets, and a pocket on each hip belt.
-The main external pocket is big enough to carry some books, a light jacket, and a few other odds-and-ends.
+The main external pocket is big enough to carry some books, a light jacket, and a few other odds and ends.
 It does expand a bit, so you can shove extra stuff in there.
 The water bottle pockets are actually big enough to carry a bottle of water — this isn’t always a given in other bags.
 These pockets zip so you can store other stuff in there as well.
 The pockets on the hip belt are good for storing things like tickets, small pads of paper, hand wipes, Band-aids, etc.

 On the inside of the flap, there are two mesh pockets for storing stuff.
-On the inside of the case there are two other zippered pockets.
+On the inside of the case, there are two additional zippered pockets.
 These pockets buckle together to form a compression strap which keeps your clothes from moving around as you move.

 The zippers have little loops on them that allow you to lock them closed.
 It is a nice extra touch that helps keep thieves away from your things.

 More Fit Photos